apazed-com/wordpress-plugin/README.txt

 If you need assistance adding links or buttons to your site, you can contact support or visit our excellent documentation.

 	== Screenshots ==

+For more detailed look, signup free at [apazed.com](https://apazed.com/signup)

+1. Getting Started after activation.
+2. The Dashboard
-1. Here is the block editor widget.
+3. Use the block editor to add new payments forms embeds.
-2. Here's a payments form working in any theme.
+4. Get paid!
+5. Customizable embed buttons.

 == Changelog ==